Zero-Shot End-to-End Spoken Language Understanding via Cross-Modal Selective Self-Training: Introduction

-For these issues, \citet{pasad-etal-2022-use} and \citet{mdhaffar2022e2e} mitigate sample noise and imbalance by selecting speech-text pairs that directly match the target text-semantics domain; however, in practice, it is hard to gain such well-matched and well-balanced speech-text corpus themselves.
+For these issues, \citet{pasad-etal-2022-use} and \citet{mdhaffar2022e2e} ignore sample noise and imbalance by selecting speech-text pairs that are matched and balanced; however, in practice, it is hard to gain such well-matched and well-balanced speech-text corpus.
 Furthermore, neither work is selective with pseudodata, which in \citet{pasad-etal-2022-use} led to degradation when more external speech-text was added, due to label noise.
 Instead, with \textit{selection} as a unifying perspective, we make the following contributions: \\ \textbf{(i).
 Zero-shot E2E SLU benchmarks for both matched and found speech.} For the matched domain setting, we define \textbf{VoxPopuli2SLUE}, combining text-semantics pairs of SLUE's NER-annotated subset \citep{shon2022slue} of VoxPopuli~\citep{wang2021voxpopuli} with speech-text pairs from VoxPopuli, similar to \citet{pasad-etal-2022-use}.
-More notably, for the found speech setting, we define \textbf{MiniPS2SLURP}, combining the home-assistant text-semantics pairs of SLURP \citep{bastianelli2020slurp} with speech-text pairs from the general-domain People's Speech corpus~\citep{galvez2021people}.
-The data split and code for our zero-shot E2E SLU benchmarks are publically released.\footnote{\url{https://github.com/amazon-science/zero-shot-E2E-slu}} \\ \textbf{(ii).
+Then, for the found (mismatched) speech setting, we define \textbf{MiniPS2SLURP}, combining the home-assistant text-semantics pairs of SLURP \citep{bastianelli2020slurp} with speech-text pairs from the general-domain People's Speech corpus~\citep{galvez2021people}. \\ \textbf{(ii).
 Selection via cross-modal clustering and selective networks to tackle imbalance and noise in self-training.} To tackle sample noise, we first exclude OOD speech-text pairs using text similarity.
-Then, for the imbalance, we propose \textit{multi-view clustering-based sample selection (MCSS)} to resample speech-text pairs to give proportionate diversity over three views (speech, text and latent semantics).
-For label noise, we propose a \textit{cross-modal SelectiveNet (CMSN)}, which selectively and learnably trusts pseudolabels based on the ease of learning common representations between the NLU and SLU encoders.
+Then, for the imbalance, we propose \textit{multi-view clustering-based sample selection (MCSS)} to resample speech-text pairs to improve diversity over three views (speech, text and latent semantics).
+For label noise, we propose a \textit{cross-modal SelectiveNet (CMSN)}, which selectively trusts pseudolabels based on the ease of learning common representations between the NLU and SLU encoders.
 All together, we refer to our proposed framework as \textbf{cross-modal selective self-training (CMSST)}, summarized in Figure~\ref{fig:overview}(b). \\ \textbf{(iii).
 Comprehensive experiments on zero-shot E2E SLU.} We compare the baselines with our CMSST on the new benchmarks.
 CMSST achieves better results with significantly less data.
 Ablations show that clustering and selective learning both contribute; Entity F1 improves 1.2 points on VoxPopuli2SLUE with MCSS and 1.5 points on MiniPS2SLURP with CMSN.